ppy/osu-wiki/news/2025/2025-03-20-project-loved-march-2025.md

 Who let Sing cook?

 Mapped back in the big old 2018, he clearly managed to add all sorts of spices to the mix.
-From ::Skystar::{ user=873961 }, to [rrtyui](https://osu.ppy.sh/users/352328), to ::handsome::{ user=2123087 }, to [winber1](https://osu.ppy.sh/users/270328), to ::byfar::{ user=4674054 } and maybe more mappers...
+From ::Skystar::{ user=873961 }, to ::rrtyui::{ user=352328 }, to ::handsome::{ user=2123087 }, to ::winber1::{ user=270328 }, to ::byfar::{ user=4674054 } and maybe more mappers...
 He clearly put every ingredient he could into this mapset.

 This mapset is the definition of mixing every legendary mapper possible and putting them all together in a very enjoyable techy alt map.
 Believe me, I enjoyed this map very much and I'm glad to be able to help this be Loved by the community!